 Newcastle upon Tyne is a port city in the North East of England.
-It has a population of 250,000 but including the surrounding urban area its population is almost 1 million.
+It has a population of 250,000 but including the surrounding urban area, its population is almost 1 million.
 It has among the best nightlife in all of Britain, and has a distinct Geordie vernacular.
 Newcastle is a lively and diverse city, known for its nightlife, art, music and sports.
-Compact, attractive and friendly, it is one of England's core cities and is a centre of culture, architecture and business.
+Compact, attractive and friendly, it is one of England's core cities and is a center of culture, architecture and business.
 Newcastle is a starting point for tours of the Northumberland coast and Hadrian's Wall.
 The city is also home to the Geordie culture, with a rich heritage of folk music and dance and its own dialect.

 2. Average Weather in August in Newcastle upon Tyne

 Daily high temperatures decrease by 2°F, from 66°F to 64°F, rarely falling below 58°F or exceeding 74°F. The highest daily average high temperature is 66°F on August 5.

 Daily low temperatures decrease by 2°F, from 53°F to 51°F, rarely falling below 45°F or exceeding 59°F. The highest daily average low temperature is 53°F on August 5.

 For reference, on August 3, the hottest day of the year, temperatures in Newcastle upon Tyne typically range from 53°F to 66°F, while on February 17, the coldest day of the year, they range from 35°F to 44°F.